 Don’t sweat the small stuff

-Traveling during the holidays can be stressful, but ultimately it’s about enjoying family and friends, seeing new places, and taking time to restore and reconnect–so don’t sweat the small stuff that you can’t control!
+Traveling can be stressful, but ultimately it’s about safely seeing family and friends, exploring new places, and taking time to restore and reconnect–so don’t sweat the small stuff that you can’t control!
 Did you miss the train?
 Don’t worry, there will be another one!
 Life is much too short to be angry and annoyed all the time.
 Just take a deep breath and let it go!

 Our exceptional physical therapists at the Des Moines University Clinic can help you and your loved ones stay healthy during the holiday season and beyond.
-For more information, to sign up for exercise classes and special programs, or to make an appointment, visit the DMU Clinic website or call 515-271-1717.
+For more information or to make an appointment, visit the DMU Clinic website or call 515-271-1717.